 Our team just got back from the 2016 CFSA conference in Nassau, Bahamas (I know, really rough location this year), and we came away with some great advice and news about our industry.
 I saw three main takeaways as we left the conference that we wanted to share with you:

-2. Without any ruling yet on short-term loans from the CFPB, there was a review of the type of loan structures that could be consider to remain nimble as a company:
+2. Without any ruling yet on short-term loans from the CFPB, there was a review of the type of loan structures that could be considered to remain nimble as a company:

 - Flex Loan/Installment Lending